 Buena Park Parks – They have a new page called City Facility Status which lists parks.
-There is a new Open Facilities graphic at the bottom of this page which is very informative for park-goers.
+There is a new Open Facilities graphic at the bottom of this page which is very informative for park-goers (last updated July 29, 2020).
 Buena Park is one of the few cities in the county with a “Virtual Recreation Center” that I’ve listed below.

-Costa Mesa Parks – There is a new Status of City Services page with park information listed in red at the top of the page.
+Costa Mesa Parks – There is a new Status of City Services page with park information listed under the Parks & Community Services tab.

 Cypress Parks – Cypress has a Facility & Park Locations page with info about playgrounds, parks, and sports courts.
 The top of the page lists the restrictions under the red heading.

 Dana Point Parks – Info on parks is buried deep in email updates on their Coronavirus information page.
 So deep, that I never found any exact information.
 Call for information.
 Dana Point also has a Virtual Recreation Center listed below.